aranemac/jbsAccordion/README.md

 ---

-The Plugin can translate the tags from Reguar Labs Sliders (which a the moment doesn't support joomla 5) in a limited way.
+The Plugin can translate the tags from Reguar Labs Sliders (which a the moment doesn't support Joomla 4) in a limited way.
 (No parameters in Headertag, No nested accordion).<br/>
 You can activate this by enabling `convertRLsliders` in jbsaccordion.php:
 ```
 protected $convertRLsliders = 1;